phaubertin/jinue/doc/syscall.md

 ## Argument Registers

-During a system call, information is passed back and forth between user space and the microkernel through four pointer-sized logical registers called `arg0` to `arg3`.
+During a system call, information is passed back and forth between user space and the microkernel through the four pointer-sized logical registers `arg0` to `arg3`.

-When invoking a system call, `arg0` contains the system call number and `arg1` to `arg3` contain arguments for the call:
+When invoking a system call, `arg0` contains a function number that identifies the specific function being called. `arg1` to `arg3` contain arguments for the call.

-* System call numbers 0 to 4095 included are reserved by the microkernel.
-* System call numbers 4096 and up all identify the Send Message system call.
-The system call number is passed to the recipient as part of the message.
+Function numbers 0 to 4095 inclusive are reserved by the microkernel for the functions it implements.
+Function numbers 4096 and up identify the Send Message system call.
+The function number is passed to the recipient as part of the message.

-TODO arguments are not necessarily in arg1, then arg2, then arg3

-On return from a system call, the contents of arg0 to arg3 depends on the system call number.
+On return from a system call, the contents of arg0 to arg3 depends on the function number.
 Most *but not all* system calls follow the following
 convention:

 * `arg0` contains a return value, which should be cast as a signed integer (C